Simon’s move gives him independence and helps him connect with his community

 “We won a number of awards for our garden over the years, and we would always get compliments.”

-Perlita has a range of plants in her garden – succulents, orchids, bulbs, shrubs, flowers, lemonade and orange plants.
+Perlita has a range of plants in her garden – succulents, orchids, bulbs, shrubs, flowers, lemonade and orange trees.

 Perlita has some great tips for anyone wanting to start their garden.